kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 Reading the generated SQL, we can find that Ktorm auto left joins `t_employee`'s reference table `t_department` using a foreign key.
 That's because we bind the `departmentId` column to `Departments` table by a reference binding in the table object.
 By using the reference binding, when we obtain employees via `find*` functions, Ktorm will auto left joins the referenced table, obtaining the departments at the same time, and filling them into property `Employee.department`.

 > Note: please avoid circular references while using reference bindings.
-For instance, now that `Employees` references `Departments`, then `Departments` can not reference `Elmployees` directly or indirectly, otherwise a stack overflow will occur when Ktorm tries to left join `Departments`.
+For instance, now that `Employees` references `Departments`, then `Departments` cannot reference `Employees` directly or indirectly, otherwise a stack overflow will occur when Ktorm tries to left join `Departments`.

 Now that referenced tables are auto left joined, we can also use their columns in our filter conditions.
-The code below uses the `referenceTable` property of `Column` to access `departmentId`'s referenced table and obtains all employees who works at Guangzhou:
+The code below uses the `referenceTable` property of `Column` to access `departmentId`'s referenced table and obtains all employees who work at Guangzhou:

 ```kotlin
 val employees = Employees.findList {